sibi1702/adv-systems/README.md

 # Advanced Systems

 A full-stack application for social media marketing and analytics.
+Designed to help businesses manage their social media presence effectively.

 ## Project Structure